ufz/devguide/_posts/2011-07-07-win-prerequisites.markdown

 Furthermore you need:

 - a bash environment (is included in the Git installation)
-- wget (if you want to use the automatic setup scriptπ)
+- wget (if you want to use the automatic setup script)

 ## <span class="step">Second:</span> Install CMake ##